 Reasons we can collect and use your personal information

-If there is a significant threat to health of the public, for instance an outbreak of an infectious disease, the Council has the legal right to use identifiable data under:
+If there is a significant threat to the health of the public, for instance, an outbreak of an infectious disease, the Council has the legal right to use identifiable data under:

 Who we share your personal information with

-Under the GDPR you have a number of rights which you can access free of charge which allow you to:
+Under the UK GDPR, you have a number of rights which you can access free of charge, which allow you to:

 - Know what we are doing with your information and why we are doing it